Sales Automation

 5. Writes the score and notes to the CRM deal record

-6. Routes A leads to senior AE, B leads to junior AE, C leads back to nurture sequence
+6. Routes A leads to senior AE, B leads to junior AE, C leads back to nurture

 DimensionTraditional AutomationAgentic Workflow